A Design Thinking Approach to CX with Kris Featheringham

 “This is the point where you just open your ears, let them talk.
 Listen to what they have to say.”
 He also mentions that focusing on the customer’s desired outcomes leads to a better design because oftentimes, customers know what they need to be fixed when using a brand’s product, website, or software.
 For CX and UX design teams, customer happiness and product success is a matter of finding the right outcomes to fit their customer’s needs.

 Kris leaves the audience with one final note: “The day you stop innovating is the day your competition passes you by.”
-By incorporating design thinking into daily practises, adaptation and innovation will soon follow.
+By incorporating design thinking into daily practices, adaptation and innovation will soon follow.

 To learn more about design thinking, check out the Customer Service Secrets podcast episode below, and be sure to subscribe for new episodes each Thursday.